 - Prevent Overuse Injuries

 There’s a reason why you get hurt when you put your body through the same motions over and over again.
 It’s called a repetitive strain injury.
 This type of injury often occurs from doing lots of repetitive motions, such as running, hitting a tennis ball, or golf ball, or poor grip lift weights repeatedly.
 By mixing up your activities, you give those overused muscles, joints, and ligaments a chance to rest and recover before putting them into action again.
-And if you do get injured, performing a different activity that doesn’t strain the same part of the body will allow you to stay in shape and heal at the
+And if you do get injured, performing a different activity that doesn’t strain the same part of the body will allow you to stay in shape and heal at the same time.

 - Build New Muscles